Hermanos Ameijeiras Hospital

 The hospital is located at San Lázaro and Belascoaín streets in Centro Habana.
 It has a footprint of 35500 m2, and 79500 m2 of floor space.
 The monumental lobby measures 75 m by 45 m with a 15 m ceiling and murals by Romanian-Cuban artist Sandú Darié.

 History

 Origin and name

 The site of the hospital (originally the Bank) was occupied from 1852 until the 1950s by La Casa de Beneficencia y Maternidad de La Habana.
-At the time of the Revolution in 1959 the building was only partially completed - it was to be the Banco Nacional de Cuba and some of its dependencies such as the Stock Exchange.The decision was eventually made to complete the construction and turn it into a hospital, which was finally opened in 1982, 23 years later.
+At the time of the Revolution in 1959, the building was only partially completed - it was to be the Banco Nacional de Cuba and some of its dependencies such as the Stock Exchange.
+The decision was eventually made to complete the construction and turn it into a hospital, which was finally opened in 1982, 23 years later.

 The hospital was named after the Ameijeiras Brothers, which the Cuban state considers to be heroes of the Revolution.
+Efigenio Ameijeiras was one of them.